tiberilor/attention-paths-interplay/README.md

 ## Statistical Mechanics Theory of Transformers

-This is the code used to produce experimental results for the arXiv preprint "Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers"
+This is the code used to produce experimental results for the paper "Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers"

 The code is organized into two main folders, one for each experiment presented in the paper, i.e. hidden markov chain classification, and one-shot image classification.
 Inside each folder, we give the code and instructions to reproduce